Excel VBA For Each Loop

 Things to Remember

-- Each is for collection of objects.
+- VBA For Each Loop is for the collection of objects.

 - It will consider all the specified objects in the specified workbook.